 - Cycling is legally permitted on less than a quarter of the Rights of Way network in England and Wales; in contrast, Scotland’s Land Reform Act (2003) opened up most of the Scottish countryside to cyclists, as long as they abide by an access code.

-- England has 146,000 km of public footpaths, and Wales over 26,000 km.
+- England has 146,000km of public footpaths, and Wales more than 26,000km.
 These are mostly rural rights of way specifically restricted to pedestrians and the right to walk along them is legally protected.
 If most English footpaths were opened up for cycling, it could more than triple the mileage currently available to cyclists in the countryside.